 I’m so sad that I hurt myself playing tennis.

 This slang is from the Arab language.
 It means in Arabic “poison”.
-This slang was used on the French internet a lot for the Belgian people after they lost the world cup semi-final in football in 2018 against France.
+This slang was used on the French internet a lot by the Belgian people after they lost the world cup semi-final in football in 2018 against France.

 J’ai le seum de ne pas avoir gagner ce match.